eficode-academy/kubernetes-katas/08-storage-basic.md

 ```
 $ kubectl get pvc
 NAME        STATUS    VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE
-pvc-nginx   Bound     pvc-e8a4fc89-2bae-11e8-b065-42010a8400e3   100Mi      RWO            standard       4m
+pvc-nginx   Bound     pvc-e8a4fc89-2bae-11e8-b065-42010a8400e3   1Gi        RWO            standard       4m
 ```
+**Note:** On GKE, the minimum size of a PVC for the standard storageclass is `1 GB`.
+If you create a PVC smaller then `1GB`, the resultant PVC will be of size `1GB`.

-There should be a corresponding **auto-created**/**auto-provisioned** persistent volume (PV) against this PVC:
+Right, so new there should be a corresponding **auto-created** / **auto-provisioned** persistent volume (PV) against this PVC:

 ```
 $ kubectl get pv